 While an active duty supervisory attorney in the U.S. Army, Mr. Watts oversaw all legal operations for a large unit at the 101st Airborne Division.

-Mr. Watts began his legal career as a Judge Advocate in the United States Army.
-In the army, he served as a prosecutor for two years, where he investigated and prosecuted violent and white collar crimes, including a high-profile attempted murder case.
-He also taught hundreds of classes on the law of armed conflict, rules of engagement and the use of force.
+Mr. Watts began his legal career as a Judge Advocate in the U.S. Army where he investigated and prosecuted violent and white collar crimes, including a high-profile attempted murder case.
+He also taught hundreds of classes on the law of armed conflict, rules of engagement, and the use of force.

 While attending law school, Mr. Watts received the Constitutional Law Award and participated in the Public Defender’s Externship and the Mediation Clinic.

 In 2022, assisted in securing successful outcomes for construction and transportation clients at arbitrations involving the interpretation of collective bargaining agreements.